Rigid Insulation: Extruded Polystyrene Foam

 Continuous Insulation

-Rigid Foam Insulation
+EPS Rigid Foam Insulation

-What if there was a system where 3/4” plywood strapping or steel U Channels were built into the rigid foam insulation panel?
-There is; its called Quik-Therm T&G Connect – A exterior rigid extruded polystyrene foam insulation product.
-T&G Connect consists of 3/4” x 2.5” machined plywood furring strips located at 16 inch or 24 inch centers.
-Connect can also be manufactured with customized steel U Channels.
+There is; it’s called Quik-Therm T&G Connect—an exterior rigid extruded polystyrene foam insulation product.
+T&G Connect consists of 3/4” x 2.5” machined plywood furring strips located at 16-inch or 24-inch centers.
+Connect can also be manufactured with customized steel U-channels.

 Let’s compare a typical application that requires 1×4 spruce wood strapping over exterior rigid foam vs. Quik-Therm Connect.
 Both will be installed 16″ O.C.
-For standard wood furring applications there are always twisted, cracked or warped boards that are unusable.
+For standard wood furring applications, there are always twisted, cracked or warped boards that are unusable.
 Then you have to bend down, pick up and measure each piece of strapping.
-Then you have to cut each individual piece – one by one.
+Then you have to cut each individual piece, one by one.
 This happens hundreds, potentially thousands of times.
 How much time does that take?
-And, how much does all that wasted material and labour cost in real dollars.
+And, how much does all that wasted material and labour cost in real dollars?

 This is the typical process for conventional furring techniques.
 For the first 4×8 sheet of rigid foam, the basic application goes more or less like this.
 Locate the studs and mark locations.
 Fasten the continuous rigid foam to the wall as necessary to hold it in place.
 Measure and mark strapping locations on the foam insulation.
 Measure and cut three 1×4’s to length.
 One by one, align and fasten the 1×4’s through the rigid foam, directly to the studs.
 This is what it takes to install Quik-Therm T&G Connect.
 First of all, there is no warped or twisted strapping or discard.
 The strapping is machined 3/4″ plywood, built right into the rigid foam insulation.
 Measure and mark the complete panel once.
 Cut the furring and insulation in one pass.
 All in one operation, install the furring and rigid foam insulation board.

 Working around openings is just as easy.
-Measure and cut once or twice and install.
-Installing Quik-Therm Connect at corners is simple and easy, however the thickness of the panel determines the best practice.
+Measure and cut once or twice, and install.
+Installing Quik-Therm Connect at corners is simple and easy; however, the thickness of the panel determines the best practice.

 Quik-Therm T&G Connect is continuous rigid insulation with a rainscreen and is perfect for screw down and Standing Seam metal roofs.
-Multiple layers can be stacked and mechanically fastened together; batten to batten either parallel or perpendicular.
+Multiple layers can be stacked and mechanically fastened together, batten to batten, either parallel or perpendicular.
 Just about any configuration can work.

 Is rigid insulation board waterproof?